kuzzleio/documentation-old/src/guide/essentials/real-time.md

 * the `index` and `collection` attributes show *where* it happened;
 * the `result` shows *the consequence* of what just happened (in this case, the newly created document).

 We won't analyze the other attributes for the moment.
-Take a look at the [Notifications section of the API Reference]({{ site_base_path }}api-documentation/notifications) for a comprehensive list of the available notification events.
+Take a look at the [Notifications section of the API Reference]({{ site_base_path }}api-documentation/notifications) for a comprehensive list of available notification properties.

 This subscription is very handy and will notify Tom about the events 1, 2 and 3 of the list above (the `controller`, `action` and `result` will vary depending on the case).
 But what about the event number 4?
 How does Tom subscribe to items that only contain the word `URGENT` in their `label` field?
 Looks like a job for the [Kuzzle DSL Reference]({{ site_base_path }}kuzzle-dsl/).